Newly Launched

 In this blog, we explain what marginal relief in income tax is, how marginal tax relief works, how to calculate it and answer common questions related to this concept.

-Many taxpayers also refer to this as marginal tax relief, as it limits the additional tax payable caused by higher surcharge rates.
+This relief applies when surcharge kicks in after crossing key income limits such as ₹12 lakhs, ₹50 lakhs or ₹1 crore.
+Many taxpayers also call this marginal tax relief, as it limits the extra tax payable due to higher surcharge rates.

 Marginal relief generally applies in the following situations:

-The applicability and limits are governed by tax laws and clarified by authorities like the Central Board of Direct Taxes (CBDT).
+The rules around marginal relief are set under tax laws and clarified from time to time by the Central Board of Direct Taxes (CBDT).

-To understand marginal relief, it is important to know how it is calculated.
-Below is the Marginal Relief Formula, presented clearly for reference.
+To understand marginal relief better, it helps to see how it is calculated.
+Here’s the formula for quick reference.

 Marginal Relief = Total Tax Payable with Surcharge − (Tax on Threshold Income + Additional Income)